 Help Keep Acid and Base Balance in Your Body.
 The pH in your body is close to neutral, but may be a little alkaline, or base (7.38 to 7.42).
 A pH that is too high or too low can be fatal.
 Kidneys work with your lungs to keep the right pH level.

 Most CKD in the U.S. has one of two causes: type 2 diabetes or high blood pressure—or both at the same time.
-These two health problems cause 70% of all kidney failure in America.
+These two health problems cause 70% of all kidney failure in the United States.
 They also cause heart disease and strokes.
 So, keeping your blood sugar and blood pressure in check can help your whole body.

 The health problems below may also cause CKD: